rachjgriff/makersBnB/README.md

 ## USER STORIES
 ----------

-ASSUMPTION: Space Owners & Space Renters are already signed up.
+### User Story 1: User Can Sign Up

+As a Space Renter / Owner
+So that I can sign up to MakersBnB,
+I'd like to sign up with my name, username, email and password

-### User Story 1: Space Owner: Create New Space
+### User Story 2: Space Owner: Create New Space

 As a space owner,
 So that I can hire out my space,